prl-mushr/mushr-website/content/tutorials/noetic_first_steps.md

 **Computer Name: goose**<br/>

 ## Setup Wi-Fi
-If you want to install additional software on the car, or be able to use the internet on your laptop while connected to the car then you will want to set the car up with a static IP instead of it's own network.
-To do this, you will need to plug a monitor, keyboard, and mouse into the car.
-The keyboard/mouse can go in any of the USB ports, Wi-Fi setup does not require the sensors to be connected.
+If you want to install additional software on the car, or be able to use the internet on your laptop while connected to the car then you will want to set the car up with a static IP.
+A static IP is a IP address (think postal address but for talking between computers) that does not change each time you connect to wifi.
+Most computers do not have a static IP, but for regularly connecting to the robot we do not want the robot's IP to change.

-Once hooked up, you should see the login screen or the desktop.
-Login using your new password.
-Then use the mouse to click on the Wi-Fi icon in the top right and click "Edit Connections" to open the network manager.
+Once logged in, use the mouse to click on the Wi-Fi icon in the top right and click "Edit Connections" to open the network manager.
 Connect to the network that the robot should have a static IP on.

 Highlight the connection that corresponds to the network the robot should be connected to and click **Edit\...** or the gear icon.